 The areas identified as Gateway Areas are intended to develop as gateways to Main Street North and be the location for higher-density, street-related mixed-use development.
-The southerly gateway is an extension of the characteristic urban form found in the historic commercial core found to the south, while the gateway site at Vodden Street and Main a.
+The southerly gateway is an extension of the characteristic urban form found in the historic commercial core found to the south, while the gateway site at Vodden Street and Main Street will act as a general gateway to the historic Downtown and Central Area as a whole.
+These sites shall exhibit an urban character with buildings situated close to the street, containing commercial uses at grade and mixed uses above.

+a.
 A mix of uses is encouraged and a range of commercial, residential, institutional, entertainment and cultural uses is permitted in this Character Sub-area.
 The range of commercial activity may include such uses as office, retail and service commercial.
 Live-work type uses are permitted.
 Any new development shall only be in the form of a mixed use building consisting generally of commercial uses at grade and other uses above grade level.
 To encourage activity in the area, providing for a mix of uses on property or site is encouraged, although buildings can be singleuse in nature.
 The range of commercial activity may include such uses as office, retail and service commercial.
 At-grade street-related commercial uses will be required in conjunction with new development.
 Residential development shall take the form of multiple unit type development such as an apartment.
-Existing single detached residential uses are recognized and may continue as
+Existing single detached residential uses are recognized and may continue as a use in the area, although new low density residential development is not permitted.
+Highway commercial type uses are not permitted, nor are auto-related facilities such as drive-through facilities in conjunction with other commercial uses.
+Urban Plazas are to be provided in conjunction with new development at the Main Street and Vodden Street intersection, as semi-public space through increased building setbacks at the corner.
+Other open space opportunities such as parkettes and/or urban plazas may be accommodated in the Main Street North Gateway areas.